opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   get\_instr\_user\_login\(\)

-    Description: Obtains the number of user login and logout times of the current node as a user with the  **sysadmin**  permission.
+    Description: Obtains the number of user login and logout times on the current node.
+Only users with the  **sysadmin**  or  **monitor admin**  permission can execute this function.

     Return type: record